 We understand that the decision to proceed with epilepsy surgery can be a difficult one for families.
 But for some patients, epilepsy surgery is a wonderful option.

 Depending on the type of epilepsy a child has, the chances of becoming free of seizures after brain surgery are as high as 80 percent for some patients.
 Others have about a 50 percent chance of becoming free of seizures after surgery, but they may also have fewer seizures or less severe seizures after surgery.

-The evaluation of any child for epilepsy brain surgery requires a team approach, with input from specialists in epilepsy, electroencephalogram (EEG), neuroradiology, psychology, neuropsychology, neurogenetics, neurosurgery and anesthesiology — and, of course, ongoing input from patients and families.
+We utilize a team approach to identify optimal management options for patients with drug-resistant epilepsy.
+The evaluation of any child for epilepsy brain surgery will include input from specialists in epilepsy, electroencephalogram (EEG), neuroradiology, psychology, neuropsychology, neurogenetics, neurosurgery and anesthesiology — and, of course, ongoing input from patients and families.

 Once these tests are completed, your child's neurologist will meet with you and your child.
 You'll also meet with one of CHOP's epilepsy surgeons to further discuss the options for epilepsy surgery.
 Your neurologist and neurosurgeon will work closely together, and with your family, to determine a treatment plan that will deliver the best chance of improving your child's symptoms and reducing seizures.

 If your child is not already under the care of a CHOP neurologist, and you would like to explore the possibility of epilepsy surgery, contact the Pediatric Epilepsy Program for a second opinion consultation.